1000 Books Before Kindergarten

 It’s More Than Just Reading

 Every Child Ready to Read (ECRR), an initiative from the Public Library Association and Association for Library Service to Children, identifies 5 key practices to develop early literacy skills: talk, sing, read, write, and play.
-Library programs will focus on bringing these key practices to the forefront, as well as demonstrating ways to involve them daily in the lives of little ones.
+Library programs will focus on bringing these key practices to the forefront, as well as demonstrating ways to involve them daily with little ones.
 Check out these early literacy tip sheets on each of the 5 key practices from CLEL (Colorado Libraries for Early Literacy), which has wonderful resources for parents and caregivers on early literacy development.